fbpx

 Patent Prosecution

-Patent prosecution is the back-and-forth process between an applicant and the patent office in an effort to get a patent granted.
+Patent prosecution is the back-and-forth process between an applicant and the patent office in an effort to get a patent application granted.
 A patent office will issue responses to patent applications, either granting the patent or rejecting the application.
 Applicants respond to office actions and rejections by raising arguments or amending the application.

 Most Patents Will Receive At Least 1 Rejection